LambertLeong/LambertLeong.github.io/_posts/thoughts/2021-5-01-AUC-IDI-NRI.md

 ## Final Thoughts <a name="head-final"></a> ##
 AUC is a good metric but does not provide all the information needed for a comprehensive analysis of the impact of new biomarkers and models.
 The NRI and IDI should be used to complement AUC findings and interpretations.
-As a data scientist and cancer researcher who uses Python, it was difficult to find functions and code snippets that computed and plotted NRI and IDI.
+As a data scientist and cancer researcher who uses Python, it was difficult to find functions and code snippets that computed and plotted NRI and IDI as presented here.
 This was my motivation for posting this and I hope that my code can help other in their research, discoveries, and pursuit of better health care solutions.